rcyaon/notebook/teachingworkshops.md

 # how to teach with hands-on technical workshops

-there's one lesson that's shaped how i think about teaching more than anything else, and it came from watching mechanical engineers try to learn soldering and pcb work at the motion studio: **lower the barrier to entry, or you lose people before they even get interested.**
+there's one lesson that's shaped how i think about teaching more than anything else, and it came from watching mechanical engineers try to learn soldering and pcb work: **lower the barrier to entry, or you lose people before they even get interested.**

-sounds almost too simple to be a real insight, but watching it happen in real time taught me more than any teaching guide could have. someone genuinely curious about electronics hits a confusing step, and you can just see them deflate. when the task felt hard, interest dropped. when it felt approachable, people leaned in. **small wins build motivation.** big, ambiguous obstacles kill it.
+sounds almost too simple to be a real insight, but watching it happen in real time taught me more than any teaching guide could have. someone genuinely curious about electronics hits a confusing step, and you can just see them deflate. when the task felt hard, interest dropped. when it felt approachable, people leaned in. **small wins build motivation.** obstacles kill it.

 so here's what that lesson looks like in practice, using feedback from a real workshop (a drone-building session) as the case study.